-Social/physical distancing: The school is not currently utilizing any social distancing mitigation strategies.
+Social/physical distancing: The school uses multiple entrances/exits to allow for social distancing.

 Hygiene and cleaning: All high touch point locations (i.e., light switches, door handles, bathroom faucet handles, etc.,) are disinfected and cleaned once per day as part of normal janitorial operations.
 All cleaning materials are EPA-approved for use against COVID-19 and are stored safely and in compliance with standards.
 NHA continues to follow current guidance from the CDC.